MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ### 4.3 Refund responses
 There will be no callbacks anymore for refunds after Nordic Wallet Launch.
 All needed information will be handled through API response.

 Note: For payments made before Nordic Wallet Launch, status_callback_url will still be required and callbacks will still be sent.
-For payments made after Nordict Wallet Launch, the Facade will return the status_callback_url, although it will not be utilized in the backend logic since callbacks for refunds will no longer be present.
+For payments made after Nordic Wallet Launch, the Facade will return the status_callback_url, although it will not be utilized in the backend logic since callbacks for refunds will no longer be present.

 :star: **Recommendation:** If you use refunds review planned API responses and adjust your integration to handle it.